Step 1 Create a ProjectPlay Video

-Darren wants to make some changes to the Sketch files he imported.
-So he starts a new branch.
+Darren wants to make some changes to the Sketch files they imported.
+So they start a new Branch.

 Step 4 Edit and Make CommitsPlay Video

 Darren then opens the Sketch file from Abstract and edits it.
-After editing he makes a commit and mentions Antonio.
+After editing, they make a Commit and mention Antonio.
 Antonio reviews the design and has an idea.
-He creates a branch from Darren’s branch to edit the file.
-This way two designers can work on the same file without affecting the Master or worrying about overwriting each other’s work.
+They create a Branch from Darren’s Branch to edit the file.
+This way, two designers can work on the same file without affecting the Master or worrying about overwriting each other’s work.

 Step 5 Review Changes with TeamPlay Video

 After editing the file, Darren notifies Mika and Antonio.
 Mika and Antonio jump in and add their comments.

 Comments/AnnotationsAnnotating and leaving comments on a design simplifies the feedback process for your team.
 Use annotations to highlight specific areas of the file and share your feedback so the team knows exactly what you’re referring to.
 All feedback is collated with the design file, making it easy for the designer to incorporate it.